 When it comes to effective capital planning for large portfolios, spreadsheets lack key capabilities, including:

-Cloud-based facility capital planning software, such as VFA.facility, enables collaboration and sharing with a centralized source of data.
+Cloud-based facility capital planning software, such as Accruent's solution, enables collaboration and sharing with a centralized source of data.
 Work can be distributed across team members who then access relevant information and tools anytime and anywhere.
 Facilities management software can also be used to produce executive dashboards and portals that present real-time dynamic data from multiple sources in one simple interface.

 Accruent capital planning software can help you objectively model multi-year capital plans that optimize building portfolio investments and align with your mission.